-Financial assets measured at amortised cost:
+Financial assets measured at amortised cost

 Financial assets are subsequently measured at amortised cost if these financial assets are held within a business model whose objective is to hold these assets in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 Interest income from these financial assets is included in finance income using the effective interest rate (EIR) method.
-Impairment gains or losses arising on these assets are recognised in the statements of profit and losses.
+Impairment gains or losses arising on these assets are recognised in the statement of profit and loss.

-Financial assets measured at Fair Value Through Other Comprehensive Income (FVTOCI):
+Financial assets measured at fair value through other comprehensive income (FVTOCI)

-Financial assets are measured at FVTOCI, if these financial assets are held within a business model whose objective is to hold these assets in order to collect contractual cash flows or to sell these financial assets and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+Financial assets are measured at fair value through OCI if these financial assets are held within a business model with an objective to hold these assets in order to collect contractual cash flows or to sell these financial assets and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognised in the Statement of Profit and Loss.

-Financial assets measured at Fair Value Through Profit or Loss (FVTPL):
+Financial assets measured at fair value through profit or loss (FVTPL)